ssolomon2020/Python_Scripting_Projects/Server_Check/README.md

 <br><br>

 ### Attribution: ###
-Project is based off a script under the GNU GPL v3.0 license by Hillary Nyakundi:
+Project is based off a script under the GNU GPL v3.0 license written by FreeCodeCamp contributor Hillary Nyakundi:
 *https://github.com/larymak/Python-project-Scripts/blob/main/ServerChecker/*

 **Thank you for making this available**.